hashicorp/terraform-provider-kubernetes/website/docs/guides/alpha-manifest-migration-guide.markdown

 As a solution, choose one of the following options:

-* separate the cluster creation in the a different `apply` operation.
+* separate the cluster creation in a different `apply` operation.
 * add a new `apply` operation only for the `kubernetes_manifest` resources.